prathameshcode360/Crypto-Tracker-App/Readme.md

 # 🚀 Crypto Tracker

 A simple and responsive **Cryptocurrency Tracker** built using **HTML, CSS, and JavaScript**.
-The application fetches real-time cryptocurrency market data from the CoinGecko API, allowing users to search, sort, and save their favorite cryptocurrencies using Local Storage.
+The application fetches real-time cryptocurrency market data from the CoinGecko API, allowing users to search and save their favorite cryptocurrencies using Local Storage.

 ---